publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch8/m__us_usc_t22_s297a.md

  __Codification__

 Section, which related to leaseholds of not less than ten years, was from the Department of State Appropriation Act, 1953, [act July 10, 1952, ch.
-651][/us/act/1952-07-10/ch651], title I, [66 Stat.
+651, title I][/us/act/1952-07-10/ch651/tI], [66 Stat.
 550][/us/stat/66/550], and was not repeated in subsequent appropriation acts.
 Similar provisions were contained in the following prior appropriation acts:

     1951—[Oct.
 22, 1951, ch.
 533][/us/act/1951-10-22/ch533], title I, [65 Stat.
 577][/us/stat/65/577].